 Rule 7.
 Delegation of Services

 Rule 11.
 Commercial Relationships

 Resolution - The first provision embodied in Rule 7 is that ophthalmologists remain "responsible" for the eye care services provided by personnel under their supervision.
-Whatever the degree of appropriate delegation, Dr. M remains responsible for the quality of services provided by the optometrist and assistant as part of her practice.
+Whatever the degree of appropriate delegation, Dr. Morris remains responsible for the quality of services provided by the optometrist and assistant as part of her practice.
 It appears from the facts presented that she has trained and does supervise both.

 Rule 7 does not mandate a particular mode or degree of proper supervision.
 Under various state laws, supervision requirements may vary from required direct onsite supervision to appropriate standing orders and telephone consultations.
 An ophthalmologist must comply with such laws in addition to the requirement in the rule that the auxiliary be "qualified and adequately supervised."
-It appears from the facts presented that the optometrist is licensed, and in the absence of any facts to the contrary, it is assumed that Dr. M has a reasonable basis for believing that both auxiliaries are competent.
+It appears from the facts presented that the optometrist is licensed, and in the absence of any facts to the contrary, it is assumed that Dr. Morris has a reasonable basis for believing that both auxiliaries are competent.

 The next important issue raised by Rule 7 is the scope of services that may be properly delegated.
 The rule makes it clear that it is ethical and appropriate to delegate certain functions, in conformity with state law and the Code of Ethics.
 Under applicable state law, any service that an auxiliary is licensed to perform is not within "the unique competence of the ophthalmologist", and it may be legally delegated.
 Under the rule, ophthalmologists "must not" delegate those tasks that are within their unique competence.
 Naturally, since state laws vary, practices on delegation will also vary, and the rule's reference to the "unique competence of the ophthalmologist" does not preclude this.